short-greg/dachi_tutorials/README.md

 # Dachi Tutorials - Demos and Tutorials Demonstrating the usage of Dachi

 **Dachi** is designed to provide flexibility and control when building intelligent systems using LLMs (Large Language Models).
-These tutorials demonstrate many of the features of Dachi
+These tutorials demonstrate many of the features of Dachi and require Dachi be installed.

 ## Demos and Tutorials